Captain-Corgi-Hub/.github/profile/README.md

 - **Golang**: High-performance templates ideal for microservices and backend systems.
 - **Java**: Robust and scalable starter kits for enterprise-grade applications.
+- **Python**: Versatile and easy-to-use templates perfect for AI, data science, and web applications.

-*Other languages such as Python, JavaScript, and C# are coming soon!
+*Other languages such as JavaScript, Typescript, C#, Ruby, Rush are coming soon!
 Stay tuned.*

 ## 📚 Getting Started